spiral-nights/ai-group-chat/memory-bank/progress.md

 - The basic Elixir/Phoenix project structure is in place.
 - Core memory bank files have been initialized and updated with project details.
+- Basic User Authentication & Account Management setup using `phx.gen.auth` is complete, including user registration, email confirmation (via dev mailbox), and login/logout.

 ## What's Left to Build

-- User Authentication & Account Management.
+- Full integration of the authentication system into the application flow (e.g., protected routes).
 - Account Grouping/Invite System.
 - Chat Room Creation & Management.
 - Real-time Text Chat using Phoenix Channels.